Tinted Tales: A Poem on Glasswork and Precarity | Thursday Verse No. 1

 In all that is shaped and seen, somethings are quietly unmade.
 I wrote this in recollection of my childhood walks to the church every Sunday morning.
 I used to pass down a lane of glassmakers, whose craftmanship were reflected in every glasswork.
 I remember the mornings, the shimmer, the spectacle, and the silent stories that existed in the spaces between each piece.
-This poem is about the quiet subjects that are always left off frame.

 Tinted Tales